-Adult Formation & Learning
+Adult Formation & Fellowship

 Growing in discipleship means deepening our understanding of Jesus' teachings and discovering how we are called to live them out.
 Through book studies, prayer groups, and fellowship opportunities, we aim to help each person grow and strengthen their faith.